-When your system starts up, it loads a number of services by default.
-Go through this list of startup files and turn off those that are not absolutely necessary for the system.
+When your system starts up, it loads several services by default.
+Go through this list of startup files and turn off those that are not necessary for the system.
 For example, if the system is not using NFS to share files, then disable NFS from starting up at boot time.
-This will have a dual effect, the system will become more secure because there are less holes for an attacker to go after, and the system will become more stable as less system overhead will be needed to run unwanted services.
+This will have a dual effect, the system will become more secure because there are fewer holes for an attacker to go after, and the system will become more stable as you will need less system overhead to run unwanted services.

-As with any computer platform, UNIX-based systems must be updated often to prevent attackers from exploiting known vulnerabilities.
+As with any computer platform, you must update UNIX-based systems often to prevent attackers from exploiting known vulnerabilities.
 The nature of this platform guarantees that vulnerabilities are discovered often, and by the same token, the patches and bug-fixes come almost as quickly as the vulnerabilities are discovered.

 It is generally a good idea to implement a simple IPTables-based firewall for workstations and a more robust one for servers.
-IP filtering can define what machines can and cannot connect to the system, and can provide an extra layer of defense against attackers.
+IP filtering can define what machines can and cannot connect to the system and provide an extra layer of defense against attackers.

-Secure SHell (ssh) is an encrypted remote terminal program that allows users to log into the system with having to be at the machine (think a secure telnet.
-It allows the user to use the machine as if they were actually at the terminal; it also allows the encrypted transfer of files between machines (more secure than ftp).
+Secure SHell (ssh) is an encrypted, remote terminal program that allows users to log into the system without having to be at the machine (think secure telnet.
+It allows the user to use the machine as if they were actually at the terminal; it also allows the encrypted transfer of files between machines (more secure than FTP).
 All communications are encrypted so that interception is negated.
-It also adds a layer of physical security as machines can be locked away and do not have to be physically available.
+It also adds a layer of physical security as machines are locked away and do not have to be physically available.

-Before setting out to secure a network from attackers, it is imperative that one understands the theory, standards, and technology of networking.
-Listed below are some suggested items that should be researched further for a better understanding of implementation.
+Before setting out to secure a network from attackers, one must understand the theory, standards, and networking technology.
+Listed below are some suggested items that you should research further for a better understanding of implementation.

 Anonymous.
 (2000).
 Maximum Linux Security.
 Indianapolis: Sams Publishing.